-The Company recognises an allowance for expected credit losses (ECLs) for all debt instruments not held at fair value through profit or loss.
-ECLs are based on the difference between the contractual cash flows due in accordance with the contract and all the cash flows that the Company expects to receive, discounted at the original effective interest rate.
+The Company recognises an allowance for expected credit losses ("ECL") for all debt instruments not held at FVTPL.
+ECL is based on the difference between the contractual cash flows due in accordance with the contract and all the cash flows that the Company expects to receive, discounted at the original effective interest rate.
 The expected cash flows will include cash flows from the sale of collateral held or other credit enhancements that are integral to the contractual terms.

-The Company recognises lifetime ECL for trade receivables, contract assets and finance lease receivables.
-The expected credit losses on these financial assets are estimated based on the Company's historical credit loss experience, adjusted for factors that are specific to the customer, general economic conditions and an assessment of both the current as well as the forecast direction of conditions at the reporting date, including time value of money where appropriate.
+ECL on financial assets is estimated based on the Company's historical credit loss experience, adjusted for factors that are specific to the customer, general economic conditions, and an assessment of both the current as well as the forecast direction of conditions at the reporting date, including time value of money where appropriate.

-For all other financial instruments, the Company recognises lifetime ECL when there has been a significant increase in credit risk since initial recognition.
+The Company recognises lifetime ECL when there has been a significant increase in credit risk since initial recognition.
 If, on the other hand, the credit risk on the financial instrument has not increased significantly since initial recognition, the Company measures the loss allowance for that financial instrument at an amount equal to 12-month ECL.
 The assessment of whether lifetime ECL should be recognised is based on a significant increase in the likelihood or risk of a default occurring since initial recognition instead of on evidence of a financial asset being credit-impaired at the reporting date or an actual default occurring.

-Lifetime ECL represents the expected credit losses that will result from all possible default events over the expected life of a financial instrument.
+Lifetime ECL represents the expected credit losses that will result from all possible default events over the expected life of the financial instrument.
 In contrast, 12-month ECL represents the portion of lifetime ECL that is expected to result from default events on a financial instrument that are possible within 12 months after the reporting date.